 The employer will endorse progression to the end-point when satisfied that the apprentice is consistently working at or above the level set out in the standard, and the pre-requisite gateway requirements have been met with evidence to support these:

-- achieved minimum level 1English and mathematics and taken the tests for level 2
+- achieved minimum level 1English and mathematics

 - achieved Slinger and Signaller CPCS A40 qualification

 - compiled a portfolio of evidence to underpin the Interview